 The relatively new flagship smartphone is the Mi 5.
 The first thing that struck me about the Mi 5 was how light it is, weighing in at a mere 129g.
 Plus, it’s dimensions of 69.2mm (l) x 7.25mm (w) x 144.6mm (h) with a 5.15-inch 1080p display makes it comfortable to hold in one hand for even those with the smallest hands.
 To be honest, because I like devices with a little heft to them, I did find it a little disconcerting to begin with, but it does fit comfortably in my jeans pocket when riding.

-Running Android 6.0 Marshmallow and Xiaomi’s MIU 7 with a 16-megapixel rear camera, 4-megapixel selfie camera and dual-SIM (nano) card slots, the Mi 5 holds its own against any Android smartphone out there.
-The main camera is said to be “constructed with the combination of 6 different lenses” and has autofocus and optical stabilisation.
+Running Android 6.0 Marshmallow and Xiaomi’s MIU 7 with a 16-megapixel rear camera, 4-megapixel selfie camera, and dual-SIM (nano) card slots, the Mi 5 holds its own against any Android smartphone out there.
+The main camera is said to be “constructed with a combination of 6 different lenses” and has autofocus and optical stabilisation.
 It can also record 4k video, has 3GB RAM and 32G internal storage.
-See video below for Xiaomi’s optical image stablisation Mi 5 test versus the iPhone 6s, posted on their site.

 Buying the Xiaomi Mi 5